An Endeavour worth talking about

 The construction was fraught with problems including serious disease epidemics.
 For example, small pox, malaria, and yellow fever- and labor and engineering disasters of every type.
 Estimated that by the time the canal completion, nearly 30,000 people died in the American and French efforts.
 In November 1906, Roosevelt visited Panama to inspect the canal’s progress.
 The first trip outside the United States by a sitting President.
-A grand opening celebration planned in 1914 when the canal finally completed but never occurred because World War 1 had started and any celebration seen as inappropriate.
-A local event held with a first official trip thru the canal on August 15th, 1914.
+A grand opening celebration was planned in 1914 when the canal was finally completed, but it never occurred because World War 1 had started and any celebration seen as inappropriate.
+A local event held with a first official trip through the canal on August 15th, 1914.

 Engineering Marvel to this Day

 Since the Panama Canal opened in 1914, it has been enormously successful.
 The canal can handle everything from private yachts to large commercial ships.
 Typically it takes nine hours for a ship to make it through the complicated series of locks.
 So much more acceptable than the alternative.
 An average of over 40 ships a day traveled through the canal in 2005 with a total of nearly 280 million tons aboard.